mcinglis/c-style/readme.md

 }
 ```

 I learnt this from *21st Century C*.
 So many C interfaces could be improved immensely if they took advantage of this technique.
-The importance and value of (syntactic) named arguments is often understated in software development.
+The importance and value of (syntactic) named arguments is all-too-often overlooked in software development.
 If you're not convinced, read Bret Victor's [Learnable Programming](http://worrydream.com/LearnableProgramming/).

 Back to C: you can define a macro to make it easier to define functions with named arguments.